threepointone/freezus/README.md

 </Transition>
 ```

+## rationale

+* traditionally, by rendering a new view in a position, we implicitly destroy the previous view (if it was different)
+* alternately, we have to manually maintain ui state, mixing our animation concerns with business logic.
+* `<Transition/>` abstracts that for you

 ## how does it work

 * fragments to render multiple phases at once
 * lifecycle - onEnter, onExit
 * cancellable
 * freeze redux state for the subtree

-the problem

-* by rendering a new view, we implicitly destroy the old view (if it was different)
-* alternately, we have to manually maintain ui state, mixing our animation concerns with business logic.
-* `<Transition/>` abstracts that for you

 ## cancellation